Put debt to work on the farm

-But even with the challenges of 2018 and 2019, Gervais says there are opportunities to invest – and take on more debt – for businesses that are in a good financial situation and looking to increase productivity.
+But even in challenging years, Gervais says there are opportunities to invest – and take on more debt – for businesses that are in a good financial situation and looking to increase productivity.

 Before taking on new debt, experts say producers should consider whether the new debt is a sound business decision and draw in the farm management team for advice.
 In the right circumstances, debt can increase productivity on a farm and move the farm business forward.